Divorce and Mortgage Qualification

 Key Takeaways

-• Alimony and child support received by the borrower can count as qualifying income with 6-12 months of documented receipt and evidence of at least three years of remaining continuance.
+• Alimony and child support received by the borrower can count as qualifying income with at least six months of documented receipt history, provided the income is expected to continue for a minimum of three years after the mortgage closing date, per GSE and FHA underwriting guidelines. and evidence of at least three years of remaining continuance.

 • Court-ordered alimony and child support payments made by the borrower are included in the DTI calculation at the full ordered amount, regardless of informal arrangements.